aptos-labs/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 Secondary stores are not commonly used by normal users but prevailing for smart contracts to manage assets owned by contracts.
 For example, an asset pool may have to manage multiple fungible stores for one or more types of FA.
-Those stores do not necessarily have to have deterministic addresses and a user may have multiple stores for a given keind of FA.
+Those stores do not necessarily have to have deterministic addresses and a user may have multiple stores for a given kind of FA.
 So primary fungible store is not a good fit for the needs where secondary store plays a vital role.

 The way to create secondary store is to create an object first and get its `ConstructorRef`.
 Then call: